© All material on this site is protected by copyright and may not be copied or reproduced without prior consent of the copyright owner

 Turkish artist Bilge Alkor was born in Istanbul in 1936.
 She graduated from the Istanbul State Academy of Fine Arts in 1961.
-Between 1958 and 1961, she studied at Munich Academy of Fine Arts.
-She pursued her study at Roma Academy of Fine Arts between 1969 and 1971.
-Alkor lived in Rome (1969-1981) and Luneburg (1981-1989), where she continued her art.
+Between 1958 and 1961, she studied at the Munich Academy of Fine Arts.
+She pursued her study at the Roma Academy of Fine Arts between 1969 and 1971.
+Alkor lived in Rome (1969-1981) and Luneburg (1981-1989), where she continued to pursue her art.
 Since 1964, Alkor has had many solo exhibitions and has participated in numerous group exhibitions in Turkey and abroad.
 In 1978, Alkor was awarded second prize in the 28th Painting, Sculpture and Gravure exhibition (Piccolo Europa) in Sassoferrato.
 In 1996, she painted Venice Carnival, Shakespeare’s “The Tempest” and “A Midsummer Night’s Dream” on large canvasses and exhibited them with photographs.
 In 1997, she won an award of merit in the Sharjah Biennial in the United Arab Emirates.
 Alkor published the book “Kış Yolculuğu” (Winterreise) in 2004.
-Artist’s website: www.bilgealkor.com

 Born in Tasmania in 1943, Armitage studied at the Royal Melbourne Institute of Technology where he lectured in life drawing and portraiture during his final year.
 In 1967 he moved to New Zealand with his wife Ronda and took up the post of Exhibition’s Officer at Auckland City Art Gallery, curating national and international exhibitions.
 He has lived in the UK since 1974 where he has continued his art practice as well as illustrating many successful children’s books, authored by Ronda.
 Armitage has enjoyed much success, garnering respect from fellow artists and critics, and has exhibited and sold work widely, including shows in London, Edinburgh, Liverpool and Bristol, Auckland, New York and Montreal.
 A major exhibition of his work, spanning all disciplines, is in the planning stage for April 2020.
 Artist’s website: www.davidarmitage.com

 American-German painter Janet Brooks Gerloff was born in Sterling, Kansas in 1947 and died in Aachen in 2008.
 Based in Germany since 1974, she created many series of paintings based on works of literature, most notable the “Winterreise” (1999) and the Attila József series (2005).
 Her paintings have been exhibited in many solo shows in Germany and internationally.
 She is also known for portraits of notable personalities, such as Hilde Domin, Marcel Marceau, Helmut Schmidt and August Everding.
 Janet also created stained-glass windows for several German churches: St. Michael in Balkhausen, St. Marien in Volkmarsen, St. Elisabeth-Stift in Herne, St. Nikolaikirche in Heisede and the Protestant Church in Aachen-Kornelimünster.
-Artist’s websites: janetbrooksgerloff.jimdo.com and www.janetbrooksgerloff.de

 The artist was born in São Paulo, Brazil, in 1961.
 As a child, she attended a school that had a well-developed art department and an artistic educational style.
 She was also artistically supported by her father, who had a studio at home and was an architect, painter and graphic artist.
 After completing school, she graduated in Occupational Therapy at the University of Campinas.
 During her studies she dedicated herself to social work with poor Brazilian children.
 In 1985 she moved to Europe, first to Germany, then to the Netherlands, where she studied art therapy in Driebergen.
 Gabriela has lived near Basel, Switzerland since 1987.
 She is artistically active in the areas of book covers and graphic design, children’s book illustration, set design, altarpieces and free painting.
-Artist’s website: www.farbenwort.ch

 Lucy Chapman was born in the Netherlands and accompanied her family to Australia in 1950.
 After raising a family of three children, Lucy completed a Diploma of Visual Arts at Yallourn TAFE, followed by study of botanical art commencing in 2010 at the Royal Botanical Gardens in Melbourne.
 Having studied with Mali Moir, Dianne Emery and Jenny Phillips, she then attended Monash University’s Faculty of Art and Design, focusing on nature-surrealism, graduating with a Bachelor of Visual and Media Arts in 2016.
 Lucy has exhibited widely, including two solo exhibitions, the first of which was Poetry in Tone (2010); her second exhibition, Botanical Reflections, was the opening event for West Gippsland’s 2012 Gardivalia Festival.
 For this Winter Journey project Lucy has returned mainly to nature-surrealism, mixed with a dash of contemporary-abstract.
-Artist’s website: www.lucychapman.com

 Born in the US in 1991, Jason Cloud moved to Vienna in 2010, where he studied at the University of Vienna and the Prayner Conservatory for Music and Dramatic Arts, and began performing during his studies.
 As an actor he can be seen both on stage and film, and his classical music debut in a stage adaptation of Winterreise in 2018 makes him one of the youngest performers to attempt the cycle.
 Artist’s website: www.jasonsinclaircloud.com